 External Ids for TLR2 Gene

 The protein encoded by this gene is a member of the Toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
-They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
-The various TLRs exhibit different patterns of expression.
-This gene is expressed most abundantly in peripheral blood leukocytes, and mediates host response to Gram-positive bacteria and yeast via stimulation of NF-kappaB. [provided by RefSeq, Jul 2008]
+This protein is a cell-surface protein that can form heterodimers with other TLR family members to recognize conserved molecules derived from microorganisms known as pathogen-associated molecular patterns (PAMPs).
+Activation of TLRs by PAMPs leads to an up-regulation of signaling pathways to modulate the host's inflammatory response.
+This gene is also thought to promote apoptosis in response to bacterial lipoproteins.
+This gene has been implicated in the pathogenesis of several autoimmune diseases.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for TLR2 Gene

-TLR2 (Toll-Like Receptor 2) is a Protein Coding gene.
-Diseases associated with TLR2 include enthesitis-related arthritis and leprosy.
-Among its related pathways are PI3K-Akt signaling pathway and Proteoglycans in cancer.
-GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
-An important paralog of this gene is TLR6.
+TLR2 (Toll Like Receptor 2) is a Protein Coding gene.
+Diseases associated with TLR2 include Leprosy 3 and Colorectal Cancer.
+Among its related pathways are Phagocytosis of Microbes and Bacterial infections in CF airways.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
+An important paralog of this gene is TLR10.